Ka-Houl/Categorization-Function/README.md

-# svg-program
-this is a little svg program
+this is a function which can classify by the same type.We can see the function in the Console